Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 The first (and only) movie they produced was the 1923 silent movie, "The Chechahcos".

-Click on the image above to see a very short video about Z.J.
+Click on the image above to see a short video about Z.J.
 Loussac and his many contributions to Anchorage.

 Did you know that the Cook Inlet Pioneer was Anchorage's first daily newspaper in 1915 when the town was nothing more than a tent city?